 Heck’s Bar: The Center of the Universe

 Finally, if you want a joint that is out of the ordinary head west of town to Heck’s Bar.
 This place is in what was once a thriving crossroads village of Pinnebog but today the Heck’s is the sole survivor.
 They offer one of the largest selections of craft beers in the area.
 The Friday fish fry and the famous Heckle burger are Heck’s specialties.
 The décor is a bit dated but they are working on it.
-The service is fast and conversation is pleasant as it’s never overly loud.
+The service is fast and the conversation is pleasant as it’s never overly loud.
 It is somewhat kid-friendly with families surrounding large tables with grandkids in tow.
 So before you leave Kinde, come to the center of the Universe at Heck’s Bar.

 Related Kinde Michigan Reading